Trees are our responsibility and yours.

 Hazard tree removal

 Unitil can identify significant risk trees, or hazard trees, that pose a threat to the electric system.
 We want to remove high-risk trees before they fall and affect your service and safety.
+During cycle pruning, we sometimes identify trees on your property that need removal.
+We'll notify you if action is necessary and you're welcome to discuss it with us further.

 For Unitil-initiated routine work only: Unitil notifies you if a tree on your property has been identified as a hazard.
 A qualified Unitil contractor removes the tree for free.
 Branches and brush are chipped and large wood is cut into manageable lengths and left for homeowners.
 Stumps are left intact.